GSYAtools/cybernetic-evaluation-framework/readme.md

-# Divergence-Based Trust Evaluation
+# Cybernetic Evaluation Framework

-This project implements a modular system to evaluate *trustworthiness* properties in generative language models using divergence metrics.
-It follows the case study protocol detailed in the article **"Validation and Application of Divergence-Based Trust Metrics"**.
+This project implements a modular framework for the cybernetic evaluation of black-box systems through observable behaviour.
+It operationalises the methodology introduced in the article **"Distributional Behavioural Measurement for Black-Box Systems: A Cybernetic Framework for Observable Evaluation"**, modelling system behaviour as empirical distributions and comparing them via calibrated information-theoretic and geometric measures.

 ---